5 June 2025

 Pub Cartier Arms/Horizon Rooftop - Hyatt Centric Montreal, 621 Notre Dame St. E.

-With a stunning, up-close view of Canada’s first railway station, the Hyatt Centric’s Pub Cartier Arms offers up modern Quebec-British fusion cuisine, handcrafted cocktails, local beers and fine wines in a late-Victorian-inspired spirit.
+With a stunning, up-close view of Canada’s first railway station, the Hyatt Centric’s Pub Cartier Arms offers British-inspired gastropub fare, handcrafted cocktails, local beers and fine wines in a spirit reminiscent of the late Victorian era.
 All available outside.
-For some extra elevation, the rooftop terrace on the 14th floor is a 360° sight to see.
+For some extra elevation, the rooftop terrasse on the 14th floor is a 360° sight to see.

 Great eats from around the world